MansoorAlawadhi/OOK-transmitter-and-decoder/README.md

 next plug in your desired micro controller and upload the code then wire the digital write pin to the optocoupler anode(must use a current limiting resistor typically in the range of 220 ohms - 2k) and the micro controller ground hooked up to the optocoupler cathode.

-when all of these steps are done turn on the transmitter and Micro controller to begin transmitting data over air and use your SDR to log the data
+when all of these steps are done turn on the transmitter and Micro controller to begin transmitting data over the air and use your Software Defined Radio to log the data

 to a .wav file